Charly García: Days of excess (1990–1993)

 In 1990, Charly had many ideas but no band.
 Another important member of the band, Fabián "Zorrito" Von Quintiero, had left to join another band, Los Ratones Paranoicos (The Paranoid Mice).
-Hilda Lizarazu and Carlos García López started a band called Man Ray.
-Charly was now alone.
-For his new disc, Filosofía barata y zapatos de goma ("Cheap Philosophy and Rubber Shoes"), he called many of his old friends, who helped record most of the songs.
+Hilda Lizarazu was busy with her band called Man Ray.
+For Filosofía barata y zapatos de goma ("Cheap Philosophy and Rubber Shoes") Charly gathered many of his old friends, who helped record most of the songs.
 Assisting him, among others, were Andrés Calamaro, Rinaldo Rafanelli, Fabiana Cantilo, "Nito" Mestre, Pedro Aznar, Fabián Von Quintiero and even Hilda Lizarazu.
 The first issue came once the disc was released.
 Its last song was a rock version of the "Himno Nacional Argentino", or the Argentine national anthem.
 Amid controversy, García's version of the national anthem was forbidden for some days, but García was victorious, a judge authorizing the song.

 That year, the Government of Buenos Aires organized Mi Buenos Aires Rock (My B.A. rock), a public rock festival on Avenue 9 de Julio, the city's most famous avenue.
 Every act was scheduled to play 30 minutes, but Charly played for over two hours.
 He closed the festival playing his version of the national anthem to one hundred thousand people.

-In December 1992, Charly again embraced his past and surprisingly re-joined Serú Girán.
+In December 1992, Charly again embraced his past and surprisingly re-formed Serú Girán.
 Charly García, David Lebón, Pedro Aznar and Oscar Moro were back after ten years.
 A new album was recorded, titled Serú 92.
 It enjoyed great commercial success, but musically was sharply different from Serú Girán's other records.

-Serú Girán performed two blockbuster shows at the Estadio Monumental Antonio Vespucio Liberti, the largest in Argentina.
+Serú Girán performed two sold-out shows at the Estadio Monumental Antonio Vespucio Liberti, the largest in Argentina.
 Serú Girán had always been at its best when live, the four members playing very well together.
 This time, in Moro's words, "the show sounded like Charly García and Serú Girán".